Mastodon

 And what better tool could a demon in a corporate shark’s skin use than massive mega-corporations that have no conscience and would sell their soul to make a buck?
 Business is bigger than ever and Gluttony is right at the center of it all, with a plan for every occasion and an entire network of shell companies to shuffle the blame around, until it can be dropped on someone innocent.

-However, there’s one little hitch in her plans to corrupt the business world: the Ashen Blades have just been tipped off about what she’s doing and the Hunter is coming for her.
+However, there’s one little hitch in her plans to corrupt the business world: the Ashen Blades have learned what she’s up to and the Hunter is coming for her.

 Will the Hunter stop Gluttony from consuming the business world from the inside or will Gluttony succeed in corrupting and dirtying the hands of the largest corporations in the world?